-- ▶ Splinter protection shall be mounted on the fan ⇒ Chap.
+- ► The splinter protection must be properly mounted on the fan ⇒ Chap.
 7.3 [▶ 38]. - ▶ The manufacturer recommends using a frequency converter with an integrated SLS safety function. - Alternatively, implement higher-level drive control with an SLS safety subfunction.

 The SLS (Safely Limited Speed) safety function prevents the electric motor from exceeding a specified speed limit.